A sweet-tasting syrup that can help you lose weight?

 Keep in mind that Dr. Oz has a history of recommending things that don’t work (like the ineffective Garcinia Cambogia) so his endorsement should be taken with a grain of salt.

-Bottom Line: Yacon syrup is extracted from the roots of the Yacon plant, which grows natively in the Andes.
+Bottom Line: Yacon syrup is extracted from the roots of the Yacon plant.
 It is a sweet-tasting syrup with a look and consistency similar to molasses.

 Yacon syrup is one of the best dietary sources of fructooligosaccharides (FOS).